Can you go swimming on your period? Here’s the verdict

 Something that never occurred to me (but sharks in municipal swimming pools do, apparently: see first paragraph) is that some women may be worried about the risk of infection from swimming on their periods.

-This is more than pretty unlikely, especially when compared to any skin infection or stomach bug that could be caused by swallowing contaminated water – both of those things are way more common.
+Getting an infection from swimming on your period is pretty unlikely, especially when compared to any skin infection or stomach bug that could be caused by swallowing contaminated water.
+Both of those things are way more common.

 And, repeat: chlorine is added to the water.
 It does a great job of disinfecting.

-However, the strong disinfecting power of chlorine also means that it is an irritant, and irritated vaginas are prone to getting those dastardly yeast infections or even their irksome cousins, bacterial vaginosis.
+However, the strong disinfecting power of chlorine also means that it is an irritant.
+Irritated vaginas are prone to getting those dastardly yeast infections or even their irksome cousins, bacterial vaginosis.

-In order to avoid this, take a shower after swimming to rinse off the chlorine and avoid sitting around in a wet, chlorine-soaked bathing suit for long periods of time.
+In order to avoid this, take a shower after swimming to rinse off the chlorine.
+Also, avoid sitting around in a wet, chlorine-soaked bathing suit for long periods of time.
 Regardless, none of this is connected to being on your period.